junxit/us-congress-bills-115/metadata.md

 - 2017-11-15 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 115-411.
 - 2017-11-15 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 115-411.
 - 2017-11-16 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2018-12-19 — Amendment SA 4171 agreed to in Senate by Unanimous Consent.
+- 2018-12-19 — Amendment SA 4171 proposed by Senator McConnell for Senator Johnson. (consideration: CR S7870-7871; text: CR S7871-7878) In the nature of a substitute.
+- 2018-12-19 — Measure laid before Senate by unanimous consent. (consideration: CR S7870-7878)
+- 2018-12-19 — Message on Senate action sent to the House.
+- 2018-12-19 — Passed Senate with an amendment by Unanimous Consent. (text of amendment in the nature of a substitute: CR S7871-7878)
+- 2018-12-19 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text of amendment in the nature of a substitute: CR S7871-7878)
+- 2018-12-19 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2018-12-19 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2018-12-19 — Senate amendment agreed to: Amendment SA 4171 agreed to in Senate by Unanimous Consent.
+- 2018-12-19 — Senate amendment proposed (on the floor): Amendment SA 4171 proposed by Senator McConnell for Senator Johnson.(consideration: CR S7870-7871; text: CR S7871-7878)
+- 2018-12-19 — Senate amendment submitted